bbrownekianda/docs/getting-started/personalise_workspace.md

 # Personalise your workspace

 When you login to Kianda for the first time, a wizard opens to allow you to change the look and feel of your workspace, as well as managing regional and mobile app settings.
-There are 4 sections within the wizard, see details below.
+There are 4 sections within the wizard.
+The sections below detail each section and use the example of a company called 'GreenITR'.